milasudril/anja/README.md

 ======================================

 This is a live performance sample player/recorder for Jack.
-In contrast to Hydrogen, this will feature a virtual keyboard display as its main UI.
+In contrast to Hydrogen, this features a virtual keyboard display as its main UI.
 Pre-recorded wave files can be associated to different keyboard keys, and the virtual keyboard display will show labels for mapped keys, making it easier to find the right sample during a live session.
 There is also a recording mode, so